node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 release is available.

 Running the following command will download and run the script.
-If you want to review the contents of the script first, you can view it [here](https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered).
+If you want to review the contents of the script first, you can view it [on Github](https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered).

 ```
 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)
 ```

+There are extra parameters you can pass to the script.
+Add `--help` to the above command to see them.

 <div class="doc-callout">
 <div style="float: left; margin-right: 10px; margin-bottom: 30px;">